 In 1972, the custom-built LNG carrier, the GADINIA, made the first long-distance ocean voyage of its kind to deliver Brunei LNG’s first cargo to the Osaka Gas Corporation terminal in Japan.
 Ventures modelled on the Brunei LNG project were subsequently developed in Indonesia, Malaysia and Australia.
-Some 30 years later, the Brunei LNG operation is still setting an industry standard for safety and efficiency.
+Over 50 years later, the Brunei LNG operation is still setting an industry standard for safety and efficiency.

 The 130-hectare Brunei LNG plant was designed to service the projects original 20-year supply commitment.
 In 1993 B$500 million dollars was invested in a major facility rejuvenation to extend the plant life.
 In the same year, Japanese buyers extended their Sales and Purchase Agreement for another 20 years.
 A year later, South Korean customers made a short-term agreement, which led to long-term contracts from 1997 onwards.
 In 2004, Brunei LNG embarked on a second major plant rejuvenation project.
 Some 20 major activities were included in the Asset Reference Plan (ARP), budgeted at some B$500 million.
-The full ARP is due for completion in 2010, and will extend the plant life by another 60 years.
 Natural gas is now Brunei Darussalam’s major revenue earner.
-Annually, more than five million tonnes of LNG is shipped to long-term customers in Japan and South Korea in an operation that has remained on schedule for more than 40 years, delivering some more than 7,300 cargoes (more than 260 million tonnes) of LNG.
+Annually, more than five million tonnes of LNG is shipped to long-term customers in Japan and the Asian region in an operation for close to 50 years, delivering some more than 7,500 cargoes (more than 273 million tonnes) of LNG.